California to lift most COVID-19 limits, freeing up businesses

 The same attendance conditions are recommended, but not required, for outdoor assemblies of 10,000 or more people, the Department of Public Health said.

-“Relaxing many of our public health measures is possible because we’ve chosen to get vaccinated against COVID-19, worn masks and kept our distance,” the agency’s director, Dr. Tomas Aragon, said in a statement.
+Epidemiologist Andrew Noymer, a professor of disease prevention at the University of California, Irvine, agreed.
+He likened social distancing, capacity restrictions, masks and other precautions to “wearing a raincoat when it’s raining.”

+“Well it’s not raining right now, the numbers are incredibly low, so you can take off the rain coat,” Noymer told Reuters.
+It’s as simple as that.”

-California has logged nearly 3.7 million known COVID-19 cases, with 61,672 deaths, according to state health figures.
+California has reported nearly 3.7 million COVID-19 cases, with 61,672 deaths, according to state health figures.

-Even with one of the lowest rates of infection by population in the country, California documented 1,627 new cases and 69 deaths on Thursday.
-Nearly 36 million vaccine doses have been administered in the state so far, with 16.3 million people fully vaccinated, the health department said.
+Even with one of the lowest rates of infection by population in the country, and with over half of its residents receiving at least one vaccine dose to date, California documented 1,627 new cases and 69 deaths on Thursday.

+Noymer warned that the pandemic was “not over and done with completely” and that future outbreaks are possible in the fall and winter.
+“So we want to put away the masks, but we want to put them in a drawer, not in the trash,” he said.

 Our Standards: The Thomson Reuters Trust Principles.